leoncheng57/Pacman-Project/Pacman/README.md

 - with projected finish date
 - but you must show (through commits) that you have actually made work with the time you were given

+To include in README
+- name of the proejct
+- who worked on it
+- instructions to run
+- anything else I should know.

 TODO
 ----
 * make the stage